kathywan/eks-workshop/content/intermediate/280_backup-and-restore/backup-restore.md

 ---
 title: "Backup and Restore"
 weight: 40
-draft: true
+draft: false
 ---

 #### Backup staging namespace using Velero

-Let's backup the staging namespace using velero
+We will back up all the resources in the staging namespace using velero.
+You can also include and/or exclude resources using various filters, even specify backup orders.
+Refer to velero [documentation](https://velero.io/docs/v1.7/index.html) for more options.

 ```
 velero backup create staging-backup --include-namespaces staging